Snap Pea, Cascadia

 Peas thrive in cool weather and will germinate in soils as low as 40°F, making them the ideal crop for an early spring planting.
 As soon as the soil can be worked, direct-sow your seeds 2.5 cm (1 inch) deep and 10-15 cm (4-6 inches) apart.
 Trellising is optional for this variety, as it was bred specifically as a bush type.
 For larger plantings, space your rows 1 meter (36 inches) apart.
 65 days to maturity.

-Seed Saving: Before sending your entire harvest to the kitchen table, you may want to consider how many seeds you will need for next year’s garden.
-With 6-8 peas in each pod, you likely won’t need to sacrifice much!
-When saving pea seeds, it is crucial that you allow the plant to dry out completely.
-Mature pods will be brown and brittle.
-Make sure that your plants are receiving adequate airflow to prevent excessive moisture and mold growth throughout the drying process.
-However, a small amount of mildew spotting on the outside of drying pods is completely normal and no reason for concern.
+Leave the pods on the vine until brown and brittle.
+Make sure that your plants receive adequate airflow to prevent mold growth during the drying process.
+However, a small amount of mildew spotting on the outside of drying pods is no cause for concern.
 Once dry, harvest the seed pods and crack them open.
-Sort out any damaged or misshapen peas.
-Continue the drying process if necessary then store them in a cool, dry place until use.
+Sort out any damaged, misshapen, or infected seeds.
+Continue drying if needed then store them in a cool, dry location.

 Growing Information: Direct seed in full sun as soon as the soil can be worked.
 Sow your beans 2.5 cm (1 inch) deep and 15 cm (6 inches) apart.
 Trellising is optional, as this variety was bred specifically as a bush type.
 Harvest pods frequently to optimize yield.